nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 ### Codespaces Overview

 Codespaces in a cloud-based IDE with all the tools and functionality of VS Code and the ability to interop with GitHub Repositories and JetBrains IDEs.

-A GitHub account is required and a billing account is necessary to enable Codespace usage.
+- A GitHub account is required and a billing account is necessary to enable Codespace usage.
+- Codespaces puts a clone of the source Repository into its `/workspaces` directory.
+- Usage of a `devcontainer.json` file will enable pre-configuration of a CodeSpace as defined in the JSON.

 ### Codespaces Costs